OpenBCI/Documentation/docs/01GettingStarted/02-Biosensing-Setups/01-EEG-Setup.md

 a) We're going to start with the electrodes on your head.
 Begin by scooping Ten20 electrode paste into your white gold cup electrode.
 This is going to be your reference (or SRB2) electrode for the other electrodes on your head.
 Fill the electrode so there is a little extra electrode paste spilling over the top of the gold cup, as seen in the picture to the right.

-**Note:** Use a paper towl or napkin to remove excess electrode paste as you are applying your electrodes.
+**Note:** Use a paper towel or napkin to remove excess electrode paste as you are applying your electrodes.

 ![SRB2](assets/GettingStartedImages/earlobe.JPG)